Help solve some of Minnesota's greatest challenges

 Sustainable land use

 Protecting our land for future generations requires improving agricultural landscapes to maintain farmers’ livelihoods, while also reducing greenhouse gas emissions and improving water quality for Minnesota.
 RSDP projects provide real-world ways to test new and scalable solutions.

 When submitting an RSDP Idea Brief, project applicants are invited to indicate whether their idea relates to any of the IonE impact goal areas.
 The RSDP regional executive director and board will work with you and IonE to determine best next steps.
 This could take the form of joining a team applying for a competitive grant through IonE, or engaging in partnership discussions with RSDP and IonE.
-An IonE request for proposals will be posted in mid-January 2020.
-If you have questions, please reach out to Linda Kingery (Northwest RSDP executive director and chief liaison in the impact goal partnership with IonE) at email@example.com.
+If you have questions, please reach out to your RSDP regional executive director.

 In fall 2019, RSDP and IonE staff engaged in a strategic-planning retreat to identify opportunities for each organization to contribute its unique strengths toward shared goals.
-In its 2019-22 strategic plan, IonE identifies three impact goals (safe drinking water, carbon neutral Minnesota, and sustainable land use) to target resources and inspire collaboration on critical environmental issues facing our communities.
 For each of the three impact goals, staff identified work unique to each organization as well as potential areas for collaboration for greater collective impact.

 The partnership builds on longstanding collaboration between RSDP and IonE.
 A number of RSDP staff serve as IonE affiliates and lead projects supported by IonE mini grants.
 RSDP and IonE also have a longstanding co-staffing arrangement supporting engagement of University of Minnesota students on RSDP community projects.